SIA for metro’s Kakkanad extension to begin soon

 Land acquisition for Thripunithura extension in limbo

-With the appointment of a special tahsildar for the Kochi Metro’s Kakkanad extension, a social impact assessment (SIA) for the project is set to begin.
+With the appointment of a special tahsildar for Kochi Metro’s Kakkanad extension, social impact assessment (SIA) for the project is set to begin.

 The SIA has to be completed within six months and the District Collector is expected to allot a team of officials for the purpose.
 The appointment of the special tahsildar, R. Renu, comes in the wake of Kochi Metro Rail Limited sending a requisition to commence land acquisition to widen the Palarivattom-Kakkanad-Infopark corridor to a 22-metre-wide stretch, Revenue sources said.